theran/theran.github.io/_includes/aboutme.md

 I am a Lecturer in Mathematics at St Andrews.

+Starting in Fall 2018, I'm organizing the [pure maths colloquium][seminar].

 I like to work on problems that feature an interaction between geometry, combinatorics, and algorithmic considerations.
 I also like theoretical problems that arise out of concrete, applied scenarios.